James-VT/MS4_White_Whale_Fundraising/testing.md

         return self.membership_level
 ```

 The choices variable was moved to outside the class, and the __str__ function was edited not to return name, but the membership_level constructed.
 This fixed the issue.
 However, in the end I went with a different option so that admins could create new membership types as needed.
 This was done in order to future-proof the site against the evolving needs of the charity.
 Thus the choices field was removed, and replaced with a simple CharField.
+I leave this here to demonstrate what I have learned from attempting to implement this idea.

 ---